-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited the Cloverleaf Local School District's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect each of the Cloverleaf Local School District's major federal programs for the year ended June 30, 2018.
-The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal programs.
+We have audited Cloverleaf Local School District's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect Cloverleaf Local School District's major federal program for the year ended June 30, 2019.
+The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal program.